Skip to main content

 Use when you want the discount rate that sets NPV to zero.

-Use for annuity payments (loan repayment, leasing, savings plans).
+Use when you want annuity payments such as loan repayment, leasing, or savings plans.

 Use when rate and payment are known and you want the duration.